-6) El Choco National Park
+10. El Choco National Park & Cabarete Caves

 Just a 15 walk from the center of town, you can visit El Choco National Park.
-Of all the cool things there are to do in this park, the most popular is the privately managed caves with opportunities for swimming.
-There’s also a lagoon, trails for hiking, mountain biking, horseback riding and bird/ lizard watching.
+Of all the cool things there are to do in this park, the most popular/easy is visiting one of the many privately managed caves with opportunities for swimming.
+There’s also a lagoon, trails for hiking, biking, horseback riding, and bird/ lizard watching.

-7) Stand Up Paddle Boarding
+11. Stand Up Paddle Boarding

-If surfing or kitesurfing feel way too extreme for you, then maybe consider something a bit calmer: paddle boarding.
-You can go paddle boarding in lagoons or calmer rivers (such as Rio Yasica).
+If surfing or kitesurfing feel way too extreme for you, then maybe consider something a bit calmer: paddleboarding.
+You can go paddleboarding in lagoons or calmer rivers (such as Rio Yasica).
 The different businesses in the area can rent you a board and possibly offer a lesson + ride!

-8) Tubing at La Boca de Yasica
+12. Tubing at La Boca de Yasica

-9) Get Pampered with a Massage or a Trip to the Spa
+13. Get Pampered with a Massage or a Trip to the Spa

-There are several places in town where you can get a massage, check into a spa, get a pedicure or manicure and pamper yourself.
+There are several places in town where you can get a massage, check into a spa, get a pedicure or manicure, and pamper yourself.
 Just take a stroll through the town or check out the local businesses including hotel spa services.
 Prices range from $20 USD to over $150 USD.

-10) Explore the Local Nightlife
+15. Explore the Cabarete Nightlife

 The nightlife in Cabarete is relatively more chill, but you can still find bars and places to go out at night.
 Below, are just a few places where you can go out at night: